-Figure 1 shows the electron loss rate in ~ 380 sec as a function of electron energy in the range from 500 eV to 50 keV.
-The red (blue) line shows the electron loss rate due to elastic collision with high H_2O density in the vicinity of Enceladus (with low H_2O density in the general neutral torus).
-The error bars are obtained from error by calculation of 5 times.
-It is found that the loss rates in the vicinity of Enceladus decrease with electron energy.
-On the other hand, the energy dependence of the loss rates in the torus is not clear due to elastic collision by low H_2O density.
+Figure 1 shows the calculated electron loss rate in \sim 380 sec as a function of electron energy in the range from 500 eV to 50 keV.
+The line shows the electron loss rate due to elastic collision with high H2O density in the vicinity of Enceladus.
+The error bars are obtained from error by calculation of 10 times.
+The loss rate decreases with electron energy.